Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 One of the hardest things in separation and divorce is the uncertainty.
 Many couples we work with talk about this as “living in limbo”.
 One of the best things you can do is have a timeline that you’ve both committed to.
 Being able to see the light at the end of the tunnel makes a huge difference to your ability to reach it.

-If you prefer to do things on your own, we have a resolution roadmap that you can access for free when you create a plan with Lumi.
+A great way to do this is with our resolution roadmap that you can access for free when you create a plan with Lumi.
 Lumi is the world’s first separation and divorce robot.
 Get access to Lumi now.

 6. Get advice